-Phase/Stage Date Requirements Amount (%) Pre Financing M1 Sub-grant agreement must be fully signed by both parties.
-30% Interim Review М3 Mid-term of the demonstrator following the successful assessment of deliverables and milestones due by M3.
-30% Final Review М9 At end of the demonstrator project following the successful approval of ALL deliverables and milestones by the CIRCULOOS consortium.
-40%
+Phase/Stage Date Requirements Amount (%) Pre Financing September Sub-grant agreement must be fully signed by both parties 30% Interim Review TBD All deliverables until that month must be submitted and approved by the CIRCULOOS consortium 30% Final Review TBD All deliverables until that month must be submitted and approved by the CIRCULOOS consortium 40%

 During the implementation phase, projects will be expected to engage in collaborative knowledge-sharing activities, leveraging the CIRCULOOS teams to exchange insights, refine methodologies, and strengthen impact.

-Entities working within OC3.1 pilot value chains must actively participate in technical and pilots planning and design evaluations and integrate into the existing value chains demonstrations by adding new use cases/extending them.
+Entities working within OC3.1 pilot lines must actively participate in technical and pilots planning and design evaluations and integrate into the existing pilots demonstrations by adding new use cases.